TusharKanhaiya/Website-Automation/README.md

 # Website-Automation

-By using well known we testing tool selenium, I have automated a website.
+By using well known web testing tool selenium in python, I have automated a website.
 This is just a demo.